Twice-Baked Spaghetti Squash with Kale, Feta, and Mozzarella

 Most definitely this is a riff on the Twice-Baked Spaghetti Squash with Pesto and Parmesan that’s been so popular on the blog, but the generous amount of kale makes this feel like a more substantial dish, to me at least.
 I’d love this for a low-carb side dish but it would also be great for a meatless main dish.

 I’m trying to get back on track with Meatless Monday on the weekend so people can make the recipe on Monday, so I’m proud when I manage to do that!
-But when I don’t manage that you can find lots of Meatless Monday Recipes using the new recipes-by-photo index.
+But when I don’t manage that you can find lots of Meatless Monday Recipes in the archives.
 (There are plenty of Vegetarian Recipes and Vegan Recipes in the photo index as well.)
-I also have a very active Meatless Monday Pinterest board with ideas from blogging friends, and feature a weekly recipe for Meatless Monday at BlogHer.com.
+I also have a very active Meatless Monday Pinterest board with ideas from blogging friends.

 Edit: Twice-Baked Spaghetti Squash with Kale, Feta, and Mozzarella was featured in the Top Ten New Recipes of 2015 (plus Honorable Mentions).